mrda/mongrel-punt/README.md

 * Fedora 29 (f29)
 * Ubuntu 18.04 (u1804)

-The problem is that both f29 and u1804 don't fully work for different reasons.
+The problem is that several operating systems don't fully work for various reasons.
 Please see [Limitations](#limitations) for the reasons why, and how you can work around these issues.
 But once you address these, you can make use of the following plays.

 ### Inventory